 Checkout will take place on the last day of camp after the morning training session.
 Players will have time to return to their rooms, clean up, and shower prior to departure.
 In order to facilitate checkout, please ensure the following:

-1. Perform room checks to ensure that the dormitory is left in the same manner in which it was found.
+1. Chaperones will perform room checks to ensure that the dormitory is left in the same way it was found.

 2. Please notify the Regional Staff of any damaged or dirty rooms.
 Damaged and dirty rooms will be charged to the players in those rooms.

 3. Chaperones should collect all keys and meal cards.
-Players may keep their lanyards.
+Players may keep their lanyards and t-shirts.

 4. Please ensure that all trash has been disposed.